 The TSF shall enforce the Discretionary Access Control Policy to restrict the ability to modify the access control attributes associated with a named object to authorized administrators and the owner of the object.
-In the case of objects with NFSv4 ACLs, the system administrator and the owner can modify the access control attributes, plus other users can be granted permission within the ACL to modify the access control attributes of the object.
 FMT\MSA.1.1

 The TSF shall enforce the Mandatory Access Control Policy to restrict the ability to modify the sensitivity label associated with an object to authorized administrators.
 FMT\MSA.1.1